Long-Short Ensemble Network for Bipolar Manic-Euthymic State Recognition Based on Wrist-worn Sensors: Discussion

 \subsection{Limitations}

-Within this work, the data available for any given participant only spawned $\sim$1 day.
+Within this work, the data available for any given participant only spanned $\sim$1 day.
 This explains the high standard deviation experienced by all methods as the classifiers had, in essence, a single attempt at classifying the participant's state due to the highly correlated data collected for a given recording session.

 As a direct consequence of the absence of intra-subject recording of both states, another limitation of this work is that the training dataset could not provide the learning algorithms with explicit differentiable information between individual variability and mood-state variability.
-An additional distinction of the data considered in this work compared to real-life scenario in which these models would be applied, is that all the manic recordings were performed within a clinical environment.
+An additional distinction of the data considered in this work compared to real-life scenario in which these models would be applied , is that all the manic recordings were performed within a clinical environment.
 Consequently, the participants were receiving active treatment during recording and a certain form of schedule was externally enforced on them, necessarily affecting their behavior.
-Additionally, the significant increased use of antipsychotic medications (see Figure~\ref{fig:demographic_characteristics}) in the manic group probably inhibited the elevated energy level commonly associated with mania~\cite{Petter_complexity_variability_2021}.
-Therefore, the data employed in this work probably had an artificially altered gap between manic and euthymic state.
-Something that cannot be investigated until these methods are tested in real-life.
+Additionally, the significant increased use of antipsychotic medications (see Table~\ref{table:demographic_characteristic}) in the manic group probably inhibited the elevated energy level commonly associated with mania~\cite{Petter_complexity_variability_2021}.
+Therefore, the data employed in this work had to contend with an artificially altered gap between manic and euthymic states.
+The impact of which cannot be investigated until these methods are tested in real-life.
+Another limitation related to the recording of manic patients in a clinical environment is that the period of transition between the euthymic and manic state is not currently considered.
+As such transition periods might hold information that could enable the detection of a future manic episode before its manifestation.
+Future work will focus on recording an out-of-hospital dataset to test the proposed method in detecting the transition itself instead of the manic episode.